 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

 - Courses or boosters usually advised: Hepatitis A; Tetanus.

 - Other vaccines to consider: Hepatitis B; Rabies; Typhoid.

 - Selectively advised vaccines - only for those individuals at highest risk: none.

-Yellow fever vaccination certificate required from travellers aged 1 year or over arriving from or having transited through countries with risk of yellow fever transmission
+Yellow fever vaccination certificate is required for travellers aged 1 year or over arriving from or having transited through a country with risk of yellow fever transmission.

 Notes on the diseases mentioned above

 spread through consuming contaminated food and water or person to person through the faecal-oral route.

 Risk is higher where personal hygiene and sanitation is poor.

 Risk is highest for those with underlying medical conditions where there is increased risk of severe disease e.g. chronic liver/kidney disease; haemophiliacs; men who have sex with men; people who inject drugs.